electrovir/virmator/README.md

 ## test

 Test all .test.ts files with Mocha and Chai.
 By default this command tests all ".test.ts" files in the current directory (recursively) that are not ".type.test.ts" files.
-To override this behavior, override the "spec" property in .mocharc.js.
+To override this behavior, override the "spec" property in .mocharc.cjs.

 This command is meant to run Node.js tests.
 For running web-based testing, see the test-web command.